Articles from Aids To Forensic Medicine And Toxicology

 is cold and clammy, and the lips, eyelids, and ears, are livid.
 This is

-followed by insensibility, coma, stertorous breathing, abolition of
+followed by insensibility, coma, stertorous breathing

 reflex movements, hurried and shallowed respiration, and death.
 The